singhkpratham/geocompr/06-reproj.md

 This involves creating a custom CRS (with no EPSG code) with units of meters based on the centerpoint of a dataset.
 This approach should be used with caution: no other datasets will be compatible with the custom CRS created and results may not be accurate when used on extensive datasets covering hundreds of kilometers.

 The principles outlined in this section apply equally to vector and raster datasets.
 Some features of CRS transformation however are unique to each geographic data model.
 We will cover the particularities of vector data transformation in Section \@ref(reproj-vec-geom) and those of raster transformation in Section \@ref(reprojecting-raster-geometries).

 ## Reprojecting vector geometries {#reproj-vec-geom}

+\index{CRS!reprojection}
+\index{vector!reprojection}
 Chapter \@ref(spatial-class) demonstrated how vector geometries are made-up of points, and how points form the basis of more complex objects such as lines and polygons.
 Reprojecting vectors thus consists of transforming the coordinates of these points.
 This is illustrated by `cycle_hire_osm`, an `sf` object from **spData** that represents cycle hire locations across London.